strimzi/strimzi.github.io/_posts/2020-03-06-strimzi-and-operator-lifecycle-manager.md

 While on Kubernetes we had to copy paste the commands into a terminal, the [Developer Preview of OpenShift 4](https://try.openshift.com/) is already one step further and has the Operator hub integrated directly into its web console.
 Thank to that you can install Strimzi and deploy Apache Kafka cluster just with few clicks from the UI.
-To see how it works and looks on OpenShift 4, lets have a look at this video recording:
+To see how it works and looks on OpenShift 4, let's have a look at this video recording:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KJ8S5ysY044" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>